P.S. 184 Shuang Wen

 Dual language program in Mandarin and English

 Shuang Wen has long been a top-scoring school serving primarily Asian families who want their children to be fluent in both English and Mandarin.
-Under new leadership, the school has become more welcoming to non-Asian children who want to learn Mandarin.
+Over the years the school has become more welcoming to non-Asian children who want to learn Mandarin.

-A "success story" for years, this popular school has long boasted high test scores and excellent admissions into selective high schools.
-The school has marshaled significant resources for a huge library, two science labs, a beautiful dance studio and an abundance of computers.
+The school has a huge library, two science labs, a beautiful dance studio and an abundance of computers.

 ADMISSIONS: Lottery conducted by the Department of Education with District 1 priority and sibling preference.
 The middle school is open Manhattan-wide.
 Students are screened for grades, test scores and knowledge of Mandarin.
 Children who are a “good fit” are invited to take a two-hour language test to assess their instructional needs, Chiu says.
 Priority to those who attend elementary school Mandarin dual language or bilingual programs, are learning English or who are proficient in both Mandarin and English.(Lydie Raschka, web reports and interviews, January 2018)Read more